How to Claim Term Insurance After Death?

 • Cancelled cheque and NEFT mandate

-Not just these, there might be additional documents required as per the cause of death.
+Not just these, but additional documents might be required as per the cause of death.

 Case 1: If the policyholder had died due to medical illness